ac0z/InsiderTestCase/README.md

 - Presence and content of the job list
 - Filtering of Quality Assurance positions in Istanbul location
 - Functionality of "View Role" buttons
+- Creates and processes LOG files on a daily basis

 ## Usage